EightBitGuru/FAST-40/README.md

 * If JiffyDOS is _not_ present, the sequence `LOAD"$",8` is executed to read the directory of the disk
 * If JiffyDOS _is_ present (featuring the preferred `@$` command to view the directory) the sequence `LOAD"*",8` is executed to load the first program on the disk

+Note that FAST-40 adds a 'write-protect' mechanism to SHIFT/RUNSTOP which will issue a **?LOAD ERROR** message if there is a BASIC program already in memory.
+This prevents accidental overwriting of the program if SHIFT/RUNSTOP is accidentally triggered; in tape-based systems the user has ample time to cancel the action before any new program is found and loaded, but disk-based systems are likely to action the LOAD much more quickly.

+Since the write-protection may interfere with chain-loading of multi-part programs, it can be disabled by setting its control bit:

+    Assembler:  LDA $02FF : ORA #%00100000 : STA $02FF
+    BASIC:      POKE 767, PEEK(767) OR 32

 ### SHIFT/C= Keypress Behaviour

 On a stock VIC-20 the SHIFT/C= key combination (or programmatic equivalent) causes the VIC to switch between two charactersets stored in ROM at $8000 and $8800.
 The first set contains upper-case letters and a wide selection of PETSCII graphics characters, whereas the second contains both upper- and lower-case letters and a smaller choice of PETSCII characters.
 Switching charactersets instantly affects all visible characters on the screen, not just those which are displayed after the switch occurs.